Yoga Therapy Articles

 The importance of Yoga Therapy

-Yoga Therapy is becoming an important modern pillar of support for physical and mental health, but where does it actually come from and why should we choose Yoga Therapy as a form of treatment?
+Yoga Therapy is becoming an important modern pillar of support for physical and mental health but where does it actually come from and why should we choose Yoga Therapy as a form of treatment?

-In it, some yoga poses are described for their health effects, as well as some Pranayama practices: “In all diseases, a yogic patient should take treatment from a physician and also use yoga treatments” *Chapter 5
+The first text where Yoga is mentioned as therapy, is the Hatha Yoga Pradipika (1350 CE).
+In this book, some yoga poses and pranayama practices are described for their health effects: “In all diseases, a yogic patient should take treatment from a physician and also use yoga treatments” *Chapter 5

-From the XIX century until today, a legacy of teachers and scholars, from Sri Kuvalayananda, Sri Yogendra and Sri T Krishnamacharya, to BKS Iyengar, T.K.V Desikachar, AG Mohan and Indra Mohan, have contributed to the initial development of Yoga Therapy.
+From the XIX century until today, a number of teachers and scholars, from Sri Kuvalayananda, Sri Yogendra and Sri T Krishnamacharya, to BKS Iyengar, T.K.V Desikachar, AG Mohan and Indra Mohan, have contributed to the initial development of Yoga Therapy.

-Their publication, The International Journal of Yoga Therapy (IJYT), is an annual, peer-reviewed journal serving yoga practitioners, yoga teachers, yoga therapists, health professionals, and yoga researchers.
-They publish scholarly and research-based submissions related to any tradition or aspect of yoga therapy.
+Their publication, The International Journal of Yoga Therapy (IJYT), is an annual, peer-reviewed journal serving yoga practitioners, yoga teachers, yoga therapists, health professionals and yoga researchers.
+They publish scholarly and research-based submissions, related to any tradition or aspect of Yoga Therapy.

 For more information on Yoga Therapy and how Yoga Therapy can help: